Sending Your Child to Diabetes Camp

 Ultimately, what is gained at summer camp can be significant.

-“They will also establish friendships and get emotional support, and I think that’s important, if not more so, than what they learn about diabetes care,” Ackley concluded.
+“They will also establish friendships and get emotional support, and I think that’s important, if not more so, than what they learn about diabetes care,” Ackley said.

 Being a part of a group of campers with diabetes was the first time Bennett said she felt like she fit in with a peer group.